This information explains bone marrow harvesting for autologous (ah-TOL-o-gus) or allogeneic (all-o-gen-EH-ic) stem cell transplants.

 - Coffee or tea, without milk or cream

-When you wake up in the recovery room, you may be sore at your harvest sites.
+When you wake up, you will be in the Post Anesthesia Care Unit (PACU).
+You may be sore at your harvest sites.
 Your nurse will give you pain medication to help with any discomfort.
-You will be given a prescription for pain medication to take home with you.
+You will get a prescription for pain medication to take home with you.

-- Do not shower for 24 hours after your procedure.
+- Don’t shower for 24 hours after your procedure.
 After 24 hours, shower and then remove your dressings.

-- You can resume taking aspirin, medications containing aspirin, NSAIDs, or vitamin E (if needed) after your procedure.
+- Resume taking aspirin, medications containing aspirin, NSAIDs, or vitamin E, as needed.

-- Do not do any strenuous exercise (e.g., running, jogging, aerobics) or play any contact sports (e.g., football, soccer, basketball) for 1 week after your procedure.
+- Don’t do any strenuous exercise (e.g., running, jogging, aerobics) or play any contact sports (e.g., football, soccer, basketball) for 1 week after your procedure.
 You can do light exercise such as walking.

-- Do not swim or sit in a bath tub, hot tub, or Jacuzzi® for 1 week after your procedure.
+- Don’t soak in a pool, bath tub, or hot tub for 1 week after your procedure.

 Call Your Doctor or Nurse if You Have: